MAPSuio/UPC-H14/ssnw/problem.md

 protocol.
 The server will reply with a key that can vary in length up to the total message size (2<sup>8</sup> bytes).

-Our server (IP `178.62.248.162`) is running at UDP port `3950`.
-However, this server is only for submission.
+Our server (IP `10.133.234.216`) is running at UDP port `3950`.
+However, this server is only for submission and is not accessible from the UiO network.
 For testing, we have another address: (DNS `vor.ifi.uio.no`) on UDP port `3950`.
 We assume that you hardcode these parameters into your code.
-Double check that you are using the first IP (178...) on submission and the second one (DNS: vor....) for testing.
+Double check that you are using the first IP (10...) on submission and the second one (DNS: vor....) for testing.

 ## Protocol
 Both clients and the server should send messages conforming to the following